ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    The same security group might be associated to multiple application groups.
 Also, the same application group can be associated to multiple security groups.
 Further details and considerations on the mapping between the two types of group are out of the scope of this document.

+* Key Distribution Center (KDC): the node responsible for managing one or multiple groups, with particular reference to the group membership and the keying material to use for protecting group communications.

 * Group name: the invariant once established identifier of a group.
 It is used in the interactions between Client, AS and RS to identify a group.
+A group name is always unique among the group names of the existing groups under the same KDC.

 * GROUPNAME: the invariant once established text string used in URIs.
-GROUPNAME maps to the group name of a group, although it is not necessarily the same.
+GROUPNAME uniquely maps to the group name of a group, although they do not necessarily coincide.

 * Group identifier: the identifier of the group keying material used in a group.
 Unlike group name and GROUPNAME, this identifier changes over time, when the group keying material is updated.

 * Node name: the invariant once established identifier of a node.
 It is used in the interactions between Client and RS and to identify a member of a group.
+Within the same group, a node name is always unique among the node names of all the current members of that group.

-* NODENAME: the invariant once established text string used in URIs.
-NODENAME is used to identify a node in a group.
+* NODENAME: the invariant once established text string used in URIs to identify a member a group.
+Its value coincides with the node name of the associated group member.

 This document additionally uses the following terminology: